Nir-David-Duani/Nir-David-Duani/README.md

 Java · Algorithms · Graphs

-An efficient implementation of the Unrooted Perfect Phylogeny algorithm with O(n·m) time complexity, including deterministic radix sorting and tree construction.
+An efficient implementation of the Unrooted Perfect Phylogeny algorithm with O(n·m) time complexity, focusing on algorithmic correctness and performance.

-The project focuses on algorithmic correctness, performance, and clean implementation.

 Repository:
 [Link to repository]